Check the clamping passes the enforcement compliance test and if it does not then read on:

 If the clamp alone disappears leaving the car behind, better luck next time, your bailiff wasn't so stupid.
 Attend the formal complaint hearing anyway, you might still get an award.

-When the clamp AND the car quietly disappears in your absence, make a claim against the council for excessive levy and non-compliant taking control of goods using this template which is a combined Formal Complaint and Letter Before Action.
-Bespoke it where possible leaving the legal content intact but you can load your extras into the spaces provided.
+When the clamp AND the car quietly disappear in your absence, make a claim against the council for excessive levy and non-compliant taking control of goods using this template:

-Wait 14 days then file a claim in the county court using a Form N1 using the following non-particularised statement of claim, amend to suit your circumstances but do not change its legal content.
+Wait 14 days then file a claim in the county court using a Form N1 and use the following template:

 What goes around comes around.
-You get paid for a replacement car and it doesn't matter if its a nicer car because "betterment" is term used in insurance contracts and no such contract exists between you and the council, you are allowed to claim the cost of a replacement vehicle of similar and roadworthy condition plus all your costs & expenses given in the template on the basis you researched this legal work all by yourself as a litigant in person.
+You get paid for a replacement car and it doesn't matter if it's a nicer car because "betterment" is a term used in insurance contracts and no such contract exists between you and the council.
+You are allowed to claim the cost of a replacement vehicle of similar and roadworthy condition plus all your costs and expenses, on the basis that you researched this legal work all by yourself as a litigant in person.